-The campus Virtual Private Network (VPN) is an alternative to the proxy server for off-campus access to the Library's electronic resources..
-You will need to download the VPN client software and install it on your computer.
+The campus Virtual Private Network (VPN) is an alternative to the proxy server for off-campus access to the Library's electronic resources.
+You will need to download the VPN client software, install it on your computer, and set up for Duo Authentication.
+Note that the proxy server does not require special software or Duo authentication.

-Once you have downloaded, installed, and configured the client, you can sign in to the VPN and will be given a UCSB IP address for the duration of your VPN session.
+Once you have downloaded, installed, and configured the client, and registered for Duo Authentication, you can sign in to the VPN and will be given a UCSB IP address for the duration of your VPN session.

 You can then open a web browser and use any of our subscription electronic resources.

 The VPN will also provide authentication for databases that require proprietary software to use.
 These software packages will not work with the proxy server.
-Examples of these software packages include SciFinder Scholar, databases that use the Insight Client software, and EndNote.
+Examples of these software packages include the Insight Client software and EndNote desktop with connection files.

 - Download the client software.